thinkingtrains/thinkingtrains.github.io/_pages/tech/pway/network.md

 different networking standards to be implemented which may change during the development of Thinking Trains.

-Initially it is planned to develop 100Base-T Ethernet and 802.11 WiFi modules.
+Initially it is planned to develop a 100Base-T Ethernet module, with a possible WiFi module to follow.

 ## Physical Interface